SSantosLab/gw_workflow/README.md

 jobsub_submit_dag -G des file://parallel.dag
 ```

-#### Running Image Calibration with `BLISS-expCalib_Y3apass.py`
+##### Running Astrometric Calibration Only with `BLISS-expCalib_Y3apass.py`

-After the setup steps (above), you can also choose to run only the BLISS calibration script.
+Astrometric Calibration is one step in the SE processing pipeline (above).
+After the setup steps (above), however, you can also choose to run only the BLISS calibration script instead of the full SE pipeline.

 **Note:** `SE_job_mod.sh` executes the script `BLISS-expCalib_Y3apass.py`.
 Due to deprecated package versions (should be fixed soon!), the SE script calls the deprecated version of the BLISS script, `BLISS-expCalib_Y3apass-old.py`.
 When running the BLISS script on its own, however, use the new version, `BLISS-expCalib_Y3apass.py` as follows:
 ```